-You can unlink your Android phone from your Windows device at any time by going into your Phone Link app settings and choosing to remove your Android phone.
-You can do the same from the app settings on the Link to Windows app on your Android phone.
+You can unlink your Android phone from your Windows device at any time by going into your Phone Link settings and choosing to remove your Android phone.
+You can do the same from the settings in Link to Windows on your Android phone.
 For detailed information, see our support page.